Atlanta Wrongful Death Lawyer

 - Workplace accidents, and more.

 If a loved one has died on the job in Atlanta, you may be entitled to workers’ compensation death benefits.
-Give our Atlanta law firm a call to discuss your case in greater detail today.
+Give our Atlanta personal injury law firm a call to discuss your case in greater detail today.

 It’s important to note that not everyone can bring a wrongful death action in Georgia.
 Instead, by law, the relationship between you and the victim must be close to qualify.